Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 `src/` contains the source code for the UI.
 `src-tauri` contains the source code and configuration for the Tauri application.

+## What is the Deakin Detonator Toolkit?

+In its simplest definition, Deakin Detonator Toolkit is a penetration testing toolkit.
+The toolkit allows you to use a variety of tools, without needing the "know-how" of each command.

 # 🛠️ Exploit Development

 All exploit scripts are expected to live in `/usr/share/ddt/`, and they will be executed by the Tauri application.
 It is recommended that you use Python for exploit development.